crankycyclops/trogdor-pp/README.md

 ### Hosted Multi-Player Games

-Trogdor++ includes an optional TCP server component ([src/trogdord](src/trogdord/README.md)) capable of hosting many multi-player games in parallel.
+Trogdor++ includes an optional TCP server ([src/trogdord](src/trogdord/README.md)) capable of hosting many multi-player games in parallel.
 There are a few different ways this can be configured, each of which is outlined below.

 #### Trogdord Without Redis

 ![Multi-Player Configuration Without Redis](./docs/img/how-it-works/multi-player-no-redis.png)

 Here, input and output pass directly through trogdord.
-To actually host games would require polling and wouldn't be very efficient, but it's easy to setup and is useful for testing and other one-off tasks.
+To actually host games would require polling for output and wouldn't be very efficient, but it's easy to setup and is useful for testing and other one-off tasks.
 Note that querying trogdord directly is still possible even when using one of the other configurations described below.

 #### Trogdord With Redis (Input + Output)

 ![Multi-Player Configuration With Redis (Input + Output)](./docs/img/how-it-works/redis-1.png)

-With this setup, trogdord will send output to and receive input from Redis PUB/SUB channels, which will then be read from and published to by one or more clients.
+With this setup, trogdord will send output to and receive input from [Redis Pub/Sub](https://redis.io/topics/pubsub) channels, which will then be read from and published to by one or more clients.
 Here, the client never has to communicate directly with trogdord (although it could, assuming trogord is accessible.)

 #### Trogdord With Redis (Output Only)